RetroDECK/ES-DE/README.md

 EmulationStation Desktop Edition is a cross-platform graphical front-end for emulators with controller and keyboard navigation.

-Maybe you're familiar with EmulationStation: yes there are multiple forks available for this software!
-However this version is intended for use primarily on desktop computers where it's not the primary interface for the computer.
-As such, the aim is not to provide full control over emulator settings or emulator button mappings, or include system administration functions and similar.
-Instead it's assumed that the emulators and the overall environment has been properly configured upfront.
+As the name implies, this software is intended to be used on desktop computers.
+There is no support planned for Android or iOS or for any other closed software ecosystems.

-The goal is to make the software as easy as possible to install and use, and to suppport the major desktop operating systems: Unix/Linux, macOS and Windows.
+Although there are multiple forks of EmulationStation in existence, the goal of this edition is to make the software as easy as possible to install and use as a standalone application, and to suppport the major desktop operating systems, i.e. Unix/Linux, macOS and Windows.

-The following operating systems have been tested and confirmed as working with ES-DE v1.0:
+ES-DE v1.0 (the current version) has been tested on the following operating systems:

 * Kubuntu 20.04
 * macOS 10.11.6 (El Capitan)
 * Windows 10 (x86)
 * Windows 8.1 (x86)

-The application probably also works fine on devices such as the Raspberry Pi, but this is beyond the scope of this software fork.
+At the moment Raspberry Pi is not supported, but this is planned for future releases.

 The software comes preconfigured for use primarily with [RetroArch](https://www.retroarch.com), although this can be changed as all emulator settings are fully configurable, even on a per-game basis.

-A comprehensive theme set, **rbsimple-DE** (which is based on Recalbox Multi from the Recalbox community) is bundled with the application.
+A comprehensive theme set, **rbsimple-DE** (which is based on Recalbox Multi from the [Recalbox](https://www.recalbox.com) community) is bundled with the application.

-Check out the [User Guide](USERGUIDE.md) for how to quickly get the application up and running! \
+Check out the [User Guide](USERGUIDE.md) for how to quickly get the application up and running.
 (It will also show how to use some of its more advanced features.)

 ### Help needed:

-If you would like to contribute to the development of EmulationStation Desktop Edition, please read how to participate [here](CONTRIBUTING.md)!
+If you would like to contribute to the development of EmulationStation Desktop Edition, please read how to participate [here](CONTRIBUTING.md).
 (You can also read about planned future features there).

 Other information
 =================

 [NEWS.md](NEWS.md) contains information about the current release as well as previous releases.
-This includes features, improvements and bug fixes.
+This covers the features, improvements and bug fixes.

-[INSTALL.md](INSTALL.md) provides details on how to build the application from source code, and also discusses more advanced configuration topics.
+[INSTALL.md](INSTALL.md) provides details on how to build the application from source code, and also discusses some more advanced configuration topics.

 [CREDITS.md](CREDITS.md) is an attempt to credit the individuals and projects which made this application possible.

-[THEMES.md](THEMES.md) is a guide on how theming works and is useful for those who would like to develop a new theme, or perhaps customize an existing theme.
+[THEMES.md](THEMES.md) is a guide on how theming works which is useful for those who would like to develop a new theme, or perhaps customize an existing theme.

 Some feature highlights
 =======================